-- In some districts, Test Administrators enter LCI information and MTAS scores in PearsonAccess Next. - Other districts may choose to enter data centrally; in this situation, Test Administrators record scores and student responses on paper (using the LCI form and MTAS Data Collection Form) for someone else in the district to enter in PearsonAccess Next.
+- In some districts, Test Administrators enter LCI information and MTAS scores/responses in PearsonAccess Next. - Other districts may choose to enter data centrally; in this situation, Test Administrators record scores and student responses on paper (using the LCI form and MTAS Data Collection Form) for someone else in the district to enter in PearsonAccess Next.

-Step-by-step instructions for how to enter LCI and MTAS scores and responses are found in the MTAS Data Entry User Guide on PearsonAccess Next (http://minnesota.pearsonaccessnext.com) under Resources & Training > User Guides and the Entering MTAS Data in PearsonAccess Next module on the Training Management System (TMS).
+Step-by-step instructions for how to enter LCI and MTAS scores and responses are found in the MTAS Data Entry User Guide on PearsonAccess Next under Resources & Training > User Guides and the Entering MTAS Data in PearsonAccess Next course in the Learning Management System (TMS).
+New for 2023-24: Signature lines have been added to the form for the Test Administrator (to sign once test administration is complete) and for the person entering data (to sign once data entry is complete).